TNRIS/iswp2022/README.md

 #### Production

-1. make sure you can build the app locally, then just hop over to deployments repo and follow those instructions
+1. make sure you can build the app locally, then just hop over to the deployments repo [here](https://github.com/TNRIS/aws-tnris-deployments/tree/master/iswp2022) and follow the instructions.

 #### Staging